Opel Rekord Series E

-Opel Rekord E1 (1977 - 1982)
+Opel Rekord E1 (1977–1982)

 The car

-Despite sharing its wheelbase and, at least initially, its engine range with the car it replaced, the Opel Rekord E as launched at the 1977 Frankfurt Motor Show was slightly wider, slightly longer, slightly higher and, with larger windows, significantly heavier than the Opel Rekord D. Inside it was noticeably more spacious.
+Despite sharing its wheelbase and, at least initially, its engine range with the car it replaced, the Opel Rekord E as launched at the 1977 Frankfurt Motor Show was slightly wider, longer, higher and, with larger windows, significantly heavier than the Opel Rekord D. Inside it was noticeably more spacious.

-Plaudits for the technologically impressive (though commercially unsuccessful) NSU Ro 80, introduced in 1968, had prompted a revived interest in aerodynamics among West German automakers, and the Rekord E came with claims of an improved drag coefficient of 0.42 Cd.)
-In 1982 the facelifted "E2" version was released with drag coefficient of 0.36.
+Plaudits for the technologically impressive, though commercially unsuccessful, NSU Ro 80 introduced in 1968 had revived interest in aerodynamics among West German automakers, and the Rekord E came with claims of an improved drag coefficient of 0.42 Cd.)
+In 1982, the facelifted "E2" version was released with drag coefficient of 0.36.
 Of a generally smoother appearance, this version featured redesigned, more aerodynamic front and rear ends, and a reshuffling of engines and equipment levels.
 The E2 Vauxhall Carltons were distinguishable from Opel Rekords only by their badging, with no sheet metal differences present.

 Design

 Bodywork

-The monocoque steel bodied cars offered seating for five.
-The top seller was the saloon/sedan.
+The unibody, steel bodied cars offered seating for five.
+The top seller was the saloon.
 It was available with either two or four doors, although by now the West German market, which had for many years retained an appetite for larger cars with just two doors, was becoming more like the other major automarkets of western Europe in expecting cars the size of the Rekord to provide rear seat passengers with their own doors.
 The four-door Rekord comfortably outsold its two-door sibling.
 Saloon production was 769,086 cars, split between 127,544 2-door cars and 641,542 4-door cars.
-Opel Rekord E1 "Caravan" (estate/station wagon) production was 167,501 cars, of which 26,652 were 3-door models and 140,849 were 5-door ones.
+Opel Rekord E1 "Caravan" (estate) production was 167,501 cars, of which 26,652 were 3-door models and 140,849 were 5-door ones.

-Opel also offered a three-door delivery van combining the driving experience of a car with the load carrying capability of a small commercial vehicle: this was in most respects identical to the station wagon except that the rear side windows were replaced with metal panels.
+Opel also offered a three-door delivery van for light commercial use that was in most respects identical to the estate except that the rear side windows were replaced with metal panels.
 This configuration of vehicles offered self-employed small traders tax advantages in some countries.
 30,477 Kasten-Lieferwagen (delivery van) Opel Rekord E1s were produced.
 This version was also assembled in Indonesia, with either petrol or a diesel 2-liter engines.
 Built from 1980 until 1988, it was possible to register this as a commercial vehicle although the majority of cars delivered would immediately have rear windows and seats installed.

 For the first time since 1961 no Opel Rekord coupé was listed.
 However, customers wishing to enjoy style at the expense of rear seat headroom had not been abandoned to the competition, having been catered for since September 1970 by the company's stylish new Manta.